slaeryan/slaeryan.github.io/posts/falcon_zero.md

 Simply because [Github](https://github.com) is largely considered a legitimate website and web traffic to Github will **not be considered malicious by network security products** and will probably not even be blocked in most organisations/offices as compared to using some attacker-owned web server hosting a payload which could be noisy as hell.

-As a bonus point, this would save the operator time and money too ;)
+As a bonus point, this would save the operator precious time and money too ;)